 Night works are planned.
+The SBE will be consulted on the selection and design of temporary construction lighting and permanent lighting.
 The requirement for lighting along roads is governed by the following standards:

 - AS/NZS 1158.1.1:2005 Lighting for Roads and Public Spaces Vehicular Traffic - AS/NZS 1158.6:2010 Lighting for Roads and Public Spaces Luminaires - NZTA M30:2014 Specification and Guidelines for Road Lighting Design - CIE 88 Guide for the Lighting of Roads Tunnels and Underpasses